On the arithmetic self-intersection number of the dualizing sheaf on arithmetic surfaces: Basic properties of Green functions.

 Then we have

 }

 {\bf Proof.} This fact is well-known, see e.g. \cite{El2}, p.94, or \cite{Fa}, p.394.
-For the convenience of the reader we recall the proof in our normalisation.
-It suffices to show that for all $f\in L^2(X,\nu) \cap \mathcal{C}^\infty(X,\CC)$ with $\int_X f(z) \nu(z)=0$ we have the equality
+For the convenience of the reader we recall the proof for our normalisation.
+It suffices to show that for all $f\in \mathcal{C}^\infty(X,\CC)$ such that $\int_X f(z) \nu(z)=0$ we have the equality

 since the kernel of $\Delta$ is spanned by the constant function $1$.
 Using the identity \eqref{eq:laplaceddc} and the Green's equation \eqref{eq:greeneq} we derive

 $\Box$

 \nn {\bf Corollary.} \emph{If in addition $\int_X f(z) \nu(z) =0$, then $\operatorname{dd}^c -\int_X g_\nu(z,w) f(w) \nu (w)= f(z)\nu (z)$.}